 Steven has more than 25 years of experience handling acquisitions and sales of real property and related real estate financing.
 He assists clients with structuring, negotiating, drafting, and closing real estate acquisitions, dispositions, and loans.
 He also counsels public and private clients and municipalities in economic development incentive transactions.

 Steven handles office, industrial, retail and build-to-suit leases throughout the U.S. and Canada.
 He has represented several companies in the development and leasing of their corporate headquarters, including priceline.com, FactSet, Diaego, Noble Energy, Vineyard Vines, Design Within Reach, and Unilever’s North America headquarters.
 He represents several landlords in the New York area in their office and retail leasing.

 Steven advises clients, including developers and municipalities, in connection with mixed use, retail, and commercial developments.
 He represented a public-private partnership in the redevelopment of the travel plazas along the Connecticut Turnpike and Merritt Parkway.
 He represented several municipalities in urban redevelopment projects, including the acquisition and redevelopment of a multi-parcel brownfield area that was converted into a 10,000-seat indoor arena and a professional baseball stadium, revitalizing that city's urban core.
 He also served on a task force that implemented one of the U.S. Environmental Protection Agency's first brownfield programs.
-He is currently representing a public REIT in the ground-up development of an office tower.
+He currently represents a public REIT in the ground-up development of an office tower.